DefinitionThis section has been translated automatically.

-Oral newer, non-sedating antihistamines, less effective than local antihistamines, but mostly approved from the second or third year of age).
+Oral newer non-sedating antihistamines, lower efficacy than topical antihistamines, but approved predominantly from the second or third year of life).

-Leukotriene receptor antagonists (e.g. montelukast; not approved for this indication to date); roughly equivalent reduction of allergic symptoms as achieved by oral non-sedating antihistamines, but only effective in one third of patients.
+Leukotriene receptor antagonists (e.g., montelukast; not yet approved for this indication); approximately equivalent reduction of allergic symptoms as by oral non-sedating antihistamines, but effective in only one-third of patients.
 Combination with antihistamines possible.
-Leukotriene receptor antagonists also have a positive effect on concomitant allergen-induced bronchial asthma.
+Leukotriene receptor antagonists are also positively effective on coexisting allergen-induced bronchial asthma.

-Interventional therapy: Allergen specific immunotherapy (ASIT) also called hyposensitization or specific immunotherapy: Subcutaneous injections of the respective allergen in increasing concentration over a period of three years, best results if continued also during the season in lower concentration.
-Indication for hyposensitisation: Pollen sensitisation with stronger symptoms (additional preventive effect on the development of bronchial asthma is under discussion), house dust mite sensitisation with persisting chronic symptoms despite allergen elimination measures and local drug therapy (rare) or pollen sensitisation with simultaneous existence of allergen-induced bronchial asthma (thereby positive influence on the asthma and possible extension of the sensitisation).
+Interventional therapy: Allergen-specific immunotherapy (ASIT) also called hyposensitization or specific immunotherapy: subcutaneous injections of the respective allergen in increasing concentrations over a period of three years, best results when continued even during the season in lower concentrations.
+Indication for hyposensitization: Pollen sensitization with more severe symptoms (additional preventive effect on the development of bronchial asthma under discussion), house dust mite sensitization with persisting chronic symptoms despite allergen avoidance measures and medicinal local therapy (rare) or pollen sensitization with simultaneous existence of allergen-induced bronchial asthma (thereby positive influence on asthma and possible extension of sensitization).

-Experimental trials with Botox should be evaluated (12.5 units BTX-A diluted in 0.3ml saline solution injected into the posterior nasal wall - Zhang EZ et al. 2017).
+Experimental trials with Botox should be evaluated (12.5 units of BTX-A diluted in 0.3ml saline injected into the posterior nasal wall - Zhang EZ et al. 2017).